 If you’ve dedicated part of your garage to a woodworking shop or other type of hobby center, a propane space heater is a fantastic way to keep it warm and cozy without going through the expense of insulating the entire garage and adding piping from your home’s central heating system.
 Propane heaters are a particularly great option because they’re much less expensive to operate than electric garage heaters.

-Are Propane Heaters Safe for Other Indoor Places?
+Are Propane Heaters Safe for Your Garage?

-- Choose a propane heater that’s the right size for your room or space, and carries the Underwriter’s Laboratory (UL) label.
+- Choose a propane heater that’s the right size for your room or space and carries the Underwriter’s Laboratory (UL) label.

-- Your indoor propane heater should have features such as a low oxygen sensor, high-temperature coated safety guard on the front, overheat protection and automatic shutoff if it tips over.
+- Your indoor propane heater should have features such as a low oxygen sensor, high-temperature coated safety guard on the front, overheat protection, and automatic shutoff if it tips over.

-- Make sure your propane indoor space heater is installed on a non-combustible surface away from where people walk and that it is positioned safely away from combustible materials such as furniture, curtains, doors, bedding and towels.
+- Make sure your propane indoor space heater is installed on a non-combustible surface away from areas where people walk and that it is positioned safely away from combustible materials such as furniture, curtains, doors, bedding and towels.
 If you use a wall-mounted room heater, make sure your wall material is non-combustible.

 - Never place anything on top of an indoor propane space heater.

-- Install carbon monoxide detectors in your home, or the space where you use your indoor propane space heater.
+- Install carbon monoxide detectors in your home or the space where you use your indoor propane space heater.

 - Never leave an indoor propane heater unattended.
-Turn the heater off when you leave the room.
-And make sure your propane indoor space heater is turned off before you go to bed.
+Turn the heater off when you leave the room, and make sure your propane indoor space heater is turned off before you go to bed.

 - Use your vacuum cleaner’s hose attachment to carefully vacuum up any dust on the outside of the propane indoor space heater and on the grills.